 We also recently added an outstanding Black Rex Jr. buck and Californian Rex Jr. doe from Randall and Judy Whitfield of Louisiana.

-Two years ago, we added Commercial Meat Production NZW's to our herd.
+We have also added Commercial Meat Production NZW's to our herd.
 We have three does and one buck that came from Dr. Steven Lukefahr and The Rabbit Research Program at Texas A&M University, Kingsville (TAMUK).
 They are stellar producers and we have been very happy with the results we are seeing from them.
 Breeding pairs and trios from this hardy and heat resistant stock are available seasonally.

-Our composting venture is off to a good start with the manure created by the rabbits.
 Did you know that rabbit manure is a "cold" manure and that you can add it directly to your garden without harming your plants?
 No composting needed!
 We sell rabbit manure by the bag, or by the cubic yard.
 We are composting some of ours, simply because the soil here is so full of sand and clay.
 The compost will enrich the soil and we will also add rabbit manure when we plant.